datajoint/datajoint-python/docs/src/design/recall.md

 ### Creating a virtual module

+Virtual modules provide a way to access the classes corresponding to tables in a DataJoint schema without having to create local files.

-Now `spawn_missing_classes` creates the new classes in the local namespace.
+`spawn_missing_classes` creates the new classes in the local namespace.
-However, it is often more convenient to import a schema with its Python module, equivalent to the Python command
+However, it is often more convenient to import a schema with its Python module, equivalent to the Python command:

 ```python
 import university as uni
 ```

-We can mimick this import without having access to `university.py` using the `VirtualModule` class object:
+We can mimic this import without having access to `university.py` using the `VirtualModule` class object:

 ```python